Within Northamptonshire, we offer many different types of advocacy. You can find details of these below.

 Do you want to make a complaint about a service you or someone you know have received from the NHS but are not sure where to start?
 VoiceAbility advocates can work with you in a variety of ways to ensure you understand your options and get the best outcome for you.
 We also have a dedicated website which has a wide range of information to support you make a complaint.

 What is the Shared Voice Network?
-The Shared Voice Network is a project that supports you to be able to voice your views and opinions of services you have experienced in Northamptonshire.
-You can play an active part in influencing the decision makers by participating in consultation groups or forums’.
-Or, if you prefer, we can share your views on your behalf with local Councils, the NHS and other Governing bodies.
-The power to shape your services is in your hands.
+The Shared Voice Network (or SVN) is a project that supports you to be able to voice your views and opinions of the mental health services you have experienced in Northamptonshire.
+We, with your help, can be an active part in influencing the decision makers by participating in your local SVN forum or consultation groups.
+Or, if you prefer, we can share your experiences on your behalf with local councils, the NHS and other governing bodies.

 Experts by Experience support providers to give the best service to people with learning disabilities.
 The quality checkers team are all experts by experience and use that experience to assess and report what is good and what needs improvements in each service.
-As well as our regular quality checking work, we are currently running a training programme with SeeAbility called 'Opening Eyes'.
+We are a member of The Association of Quality Checkers As well as our regular quality checking work, we are currently running a training programme with SeeAbility called 'Opening Eyes'.
 The training is for people with learning disabilities and will help you learn how to look after your eyes and sight.
 Find out more below.